Running hard, Perry a tough sell in New Hampshire

 "There are huge cultural differences between Northeast Republicans and Texas Republicans," said Andrew Smith, director of the survey center at the University of New Hampshire.
 "New Hampshire Republicans are moderate to liberal, Northeast Republicans," he said.

-A poll done for the New Hampshire Journal this week showed Romney with 36 percent support, Perry debuting strongly at 18 percent, Texas Congressman Ron Paul third with 14 percent and Minnesota Congresswoman Michele Bachmann at 10 percent.
+A poll done for the New Hampshire Journal this week showed Romney with 36 percent support, Perry debuting strongly at 18 percent and Congresswoman Michele Bachmann at 13 percent.

 Still, Perry's entry into the race has created a lot of buzz.
 "This was a dynamic change.
 You can already see the shift in the polling," said Jack Kimball, chairman of the New Hampshire Republican Party.